shawnbrown/datatest/README.rst

 .. start-inclusion-marker-description

+Datatest helps speed up and formalize data-wrangling and data validation tasks.
+It repurposes software testing practices to automate a diciplined approach for an often messy process.
+Datatest can help you:

+* Save time when cleaning and wrangling data.
+* Distinguish between ideal and acceptible criteria.
+* Measure progress of data preparation tasks.
+* On-board new team members with an explicit and structured process.
+* Maintain a record of checks and decisions made regarding a data set.

-Datatest provides tools for test driven data-wrangling and data validation.
-It supports both pytest_ and unittest_ style testing.
+Datatest supports both pytest_ and unittest_ style testing.
 It implements a system of validation methods, difference classes, and acceptance context managers.
-You can use datatest for validation, data-wrangling, automating checklists, and measuring progress.
-It encourages a structured approach for checking and tidying data.

 Datatest has no hard dependencies; supports Python 2.6, 2.7, 3.1 through 3.8, PyPy, and PyPy3; and is freely available under